-Okay this cream cheese frosting is literally THE BEST you’re going to try.
+This cream cheese frosting is literally THE BEST you’re going to try.
 It’s rich, creamy, tart and has the perfect level of sweetness.
-It’s great for piping too!
+It’s a great stable cream cheese frosting too, making it ideal for piping!

 What makes this cream cheese frosting the best?